 You all know that the best tests are done on real-life use cases.
-I asked my teammate, Michał Suski, to encourage a few of Surfer’s users to create the NLP audit.
-Then he implemented entity-related tweaks on their pages and the results were pretty interesting.1.
-Colin Ma, Digital Entrepreneur & SEO, website: Nimble Made
+I asked my teammate, Michał Suski, to encourage a few of Surfer's users to create the NLP audit.
+Then he implemented entity-related tweaks on their pages and the results were interesting.

 The analyzed article was already ranking quite well. (primary terms on the bottom of the first page), so I didn't want to do a huge overhaul of the page.

-1. Colin Ma, Digital Entrepreneur & SEO, website: Nimble Made
+1. Colin Ma, Digital Entrepreneur & SEO of Nimble Made

 I added almost all of the terms Surfer NLP Analysis suggested, but I added a little less for the first page update.
 For example, Surfer suggested adding the word “dress” 5 times and I added it just 2 or 3 times.

 I didn't want to change the content too much since, in this case, it was clearly doing quite well already.
 Overall, the additional entities allowed me to add in some extra keywords by allowing me to see product names, and names of other items related to the article.